 A.O.
 Smith (AOS) Gains But Lags Market: What You Should Know

-Wall Street will be looking for positivity from A.O.
-Smith as it approaches its next earnings report date.
-In that report, analysts expect A.O.
-Smith to post earnings of $0.75 per share.
-This would mark year-over-year growth of 25%.
-Our most recent consensus estimate is calling for quarterly revenue of $969.22 million, up 26.04% from the year-ago period.
+A.O.
+Smith will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $0.75, up 25% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $969.22 million, up 26.04% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for A.O.
-Smith.
+Any recent changes to analyst estimates for A.O.
+Smith should also be noted by investors.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
 A.O.
-Smith is currently a Zacks Rank #3 (Hold).
+Smith is holding a Zacks Rank of #3 (Hold) right now.

 Investors should also note A.O.
-Smith's current valuation metrics, including its Forward P/E ratio of 19.16.
-Its industry sports an average Forward P/E of 21.45, so we one might conclude that A.O.
-Smith is trading at a discount comparatively.
+Smith's current valuation metrics, including its Forward P/E ratio of 18.41.
+For comparison, its industry has an average Forward P/E of 20.93, which means A.O.
+Smith is trading at a discount to the group.

-Also, we should mention that AOS has a PEG ratio of 2.13.
+We can also see that AOS currently has a PEG ratio of 2.05.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Manufacturing - Electronics stocks are, on average, holding a PEG ratio of 1.7 based on yesterday's closing prices.
+The Manufacturing - Electronics industry currently had an average PEG ratio of 1.71 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.